GodsonNtungi/Objection-Detection-on-Mobile/README.md

-# ObjectDetection is Swahili Language
+# ObjectDetection in Swahili Language

 Try out APK
 - Make sure your mobile has enough compute power, it uses the mobile CPU